Common turbo failure – loose shaft nut

 Causes of loose shaft nuts:

-- Overspeeding causes excessive radial expansion of the impeller wheel but shortens its length.
+- Overspeeding causes excessive radial expansion of the compressor wheel but shortens its length.
 This relaxes the tension on the shaft, and the shaft nut begins to loosen.
 Click here to view our overspeeding help guide.

-- Scoring to bearings, potentially caused by oil contamination or another failure mode, allows the impeller wheel to rub and ‘stall’ against the housing, eventually loosening the shaft nut.
+- Scoring to bearings, potentially caused by oil contamination or another failure mode, allows the compressor wheel to rub and ‘stall’ against the housing, eventually loosening the shaft nut.
 Click here to view our oil contamination help guide.

 - Contamination of new oil whilst servicing (accidental)